 Figure 1: Histogram and density plot of log-BUR across the whole WJD.
-Vertical lines indicate the two GMM components for the optimal numbers of clusters.
+Vertical lines indicate the two GMM components identified for the optimal numbers of clusters.
 Shaded areas indicate BUR types: Blue: “swung”, red: “even”, green: “snap”.

-As a result, the data suggests that swung eighths occur in monophonic jazz solo improvisations, but are not the norm.
+As a result, the data suggests that swung eighths do occur in monophonic jazz solo improvisations, but are not the norm.
 Instead, binary divisions are more common than distinct long-short or short-long patterns.
 Overall, the distribution is right-skewed, with about twice as many long-short patterns compared to short-long patterns.
 On the whole, this expresses an overall preference among performers for near-equal, only slightly uneven long-short patterns.

 This is, however, only the global view.
 Since the literature suggests possible differences between jazz styles, performers, as well as tempi, we decided to break the data down further.